FitonXharra106/mimo-backend-challenge/README.md

 4. **User**: Represents a user of the platform.
 Users can complete lessons and chapters, and they are tracked with their achievements.
 5. **Achievement**: Represents an achievement that a user can earn.
 Achievements are tied to the completion of lessons, chapters, or courses.
 6. **UserAchievement**: Tracks which achievements have been earned by users and their progress.
+7. **UserLesson**: Tracks which lessons have been started or completed by users.

 ## Database Setup